 OBJECTIVES OF THE PROGRAMME

-The main objectives of a degree in Political Science are:
+The main aim and objectives of the degree programme in Biological Sciences should be:

 - To provide students with a broad and balanced foundation of biological knowledge and practical skills.

 - To develop in students the ability to apply knowledge and skills in solving theoretical and practical problems in Biology.

 - To develop in students, a range of transferable skills that are of value in Botany and Zoology and adequate for employment in the sub-sector.